fangj99/gifmaze/README.md

 **A:** Yes!
 Let me show you with an example:

-Firstly you need to declare an `GIFSurface` (similar with `cairo`'s `ImageSurface` class) on which the animations are drawn and which specifies the size of the image and how many colors are available:
+Firstly we need to declare an `GIFSurface` (similar with `cairo`'s `ImageSurface` class) on which the animations are drawn and which specifies the size of the image and how many colors are available:

 ``` python
 import gifmaze as gm